tuhin8527/Automatic_Certificate_Generator/README.md

 <h3>Procedure:</h3>

 Read an Excel sheet containing details.
-Text is read from the file seperately from numbers
+Text is read from the file seperately from numbers.
-Read blank certificate image
+Read blank certificate image and
-Obtain topics from the txt variable which are in 3rd column combine names and topics obtain positions to insert on the image, MSPaint or any image editor Provide parameters for function inserttext
+Obtain topics from the txt variable which are in 3rd column combine names and topics.
+Obtain positions to insert on the image, MSPaint or any image editor.
+Provide parameters for function inserttext.
 Font size is 22 and opacity of box is 0 means 100% transparent generate and save files with .png extension